timothygmitchell/Empirical_Study_of_Ensemble_Learning_Methods/README.md

 * Conditional Inference Tree
 * Naive Bayes

-The setting of the experiment was the Wisconsin Diagnostic Breast Cancer data set, a binary classification problem with 30 numeric predictors describing benign and malignant tumor samples.
-I have also prepared the code to accomodate other binary classification problems easily.
-I hope to extend the experiment one day to multiclass classification and regression.
+The setting of the experiment was the Wisconsin Diagnostic Breast Cancer data set, a binary classification problem with 30 numeric predictors and observations from benign and malignant tumor samples.
+The code can also accomodate other binary classification problems.
+I hope to extend the experiment to multiclass classification and regression.

 The best simple voting ensemble, discovered by repeated k-fold cross-validation, was a combination of elastic net, support vector machine with polynomial kernel, and random forest.
 This came as a surprise, since these were not the #1, #2, and #3 models, but rather the #1, #2, and #8 models.